robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 straight-forward to write a program that uses non-blocking computations.
 However, given that JavaScript's semantics enforce synchronous execution, CPS does not magically transform a blocking computation into a non-blocking one.
-Instead, the computation needs to explicitly execute the blocking work on a separate thread:
+Instead, one needs to explicitly execute the blocking computation on a separate thread:

 ```js
 function read(pathname, continuation) {